RodrigoTMartin/rodrigotmartin.github.io/_pages/about.md

 My research focuses on international trade, firm dynamics, and trade policy.
 I am particularly interested in how changes in trade costs and policy shocks affect firm-level labor productivity and how these effects propagate through production networks and across regions.
 I combine empirical methods — including causal inference, gravity models, and geospatial analysis — with structural and quantitative modeling to study these questions.

-I hold a Master's in Economics from Universidad de San Andrés and a Bachelor's in Economics from Universidad de Buenos Aires, which I completed in three years.
+I hold a Master's in Economics from Universidad de San Andrés and a Bachelor's in Economics from Universidad de Buenos Aires.
 Currently, I work as a Short-Term Consultant at the World Bank's Development Economics Research Group (DECRG) and as a Research Assistant at Universidad de San Andrés.
 Previously, I worked as a Productive Development Analyst at Fundar, a Research Fellow at UBA's Center for Research in Econometrics, and as an Advisor to the Secretary of Industry at the Ministry of Productive Development.

 You can reach me at [martin.rodrigot@gmail.com](mailto:martin.rodrigot@gmail.com)